JSeb14/SE319/README.md

 # SE319
 Scooter's Pet Shop
-Justin Sebahar
+by Justin Sebahar
-Carter Peterson
+and Carter Peterson